bigredhacks/hack-shops/README.md

-# hack-shops
+# ISSA-BRH-Web-Development
-A repository for all BigRed//Hacks hack//shops!
-If you ever miss one, feel free to check here!
+This is the repository for the entire week of Web Development, hosted by BigRed//Hacks!